-The primary payload of Trojan:W32/Zbot variants focuses on stealing online banking information.
+The primary payload of Trojan:W32/Zbot variants focuses on stealing information related online banking transactions and banking portal login details.
 They also have limited backdoor and proxy capabilities.

 The Zbot trojan creates a %windir%\system32\wsnpoem folder in which it places two files, video.dll and audio.dll.
 These files are used to store information stolen from the infected system, as well as an encrypted configuration file which the trojan downloads from a predefined location.
 The wsnpoem folder and its content are usually hidden using stealth techniques.